 Welcome to Injustice At Work

-I have been an attorney and legal journalist for many years.
-I wrote two books on the court system for CQ Press, several legal books on discrimination and harassment at work, and I’ve written for many national publications, including Forbes, Slate, The ABA Journal and The National Law Journal.
+I wrote two books on the court system for CQ Press, several legal books on workplace discrimination and harassment, and I’ve written for many national publications, including Forbes, Slate, The ABA Journal and The National Law Journal.

 I have been widely quoted by The New York Times, Bloomberg, VOX, CNBC, AARP, Society for Human Resource Management, Businessweek, Fast Company, Bustle, etc.